gloryofrobots/arza/README.md

 #### Supported patterns
 ```
+// Patterns are the same for function clauses and match expressions

 // -> <body> part below is ommitted
 fun f arg1 arg2
     // integers floats symbols strings